 As I say in many of my posts, I am not an expert, and I do not claim to be.
 This is just what happened to me and I think it’s important to share it.

 On January 3, 2018 just a few days into the new year, I was in the basement where I live and had just come from outside.
-I was wearing a winter coat with a very big hood on it and couldn’t clearly see where I was going.
-At the same time as I reached up to pull the hood from my head I felt the large obstruction impact the top of my head.
+I was walking in the basement to check the oil gauge on the tank and suddenly felt a large obstruction impact the top of my head.
 It was a wooden beam in the low ceiling.

 I went to my room and spent the next four hours on my computer working on a video for my YouTube channel.

-After my appointment I spent a few hours on the computer once again.
+After my appointment, I spent a few hours on the computer once again.
 I got up to make dinner and that is the first time I really felt off.
 My head started to hurt and I felt a bit lightheaded and sick.
-I went to my room and layed down on my bed and suddenly my head was full of pain.
+I went to my room to lie down on my bed and suddenly my head was full of pain.

 My doctor is actually a nurse practitioner and on Wednesdays her office isn’t open until 1pm.
-Because she had said I would probably need further looking at, I assumed I would get sent to the doctor for some sort of testing, and as I didn’t have one that meant going to emerge.
+Because she had said I would probably need further looking at, I assumed I would get sent to an actual doctor for some sort of testing, and as I didn’t have one, that meant going to emerge.
 So when I woke up Wednesday morning I had decided to take myself to the hospital and get checked out.
 I was in fairly quickly and waiting to see Dr. Head if you can believe it?
-I couldn’t believe the irony, but that is his name, true story!
+I was amazed at the irony, but that is his name, true story!

 When he finished he sat down to have a talk with me.
 His bedside manner was wonderful.
 He told me I had a serious concussion and if I didn’t take care of it and relieve the symptoms immediately, I could have brain damage for the rest of my life.
 This definitely made me take notice.
 Up until now I didn’t realize how serious it was even though people had told me.
 I didn’t feel dizzy, I wasn’t being forgetful or confused, I wasn’t vomiting or having any of the serious symptoms that I saw online, so I just thought I would get a little headache and it would go away in a few days and all would be well.
 Boy was I wrong!

-Dr. Head told me I was to take an entire week off work which upset me.
-I was going to Cuba in a few weeks and will be taking a week off and had to prepare year end at work, but obviously none of this mattered to Dr. Head.
+Dr. Head told me I was to take an entire week off work, which upset me.
+I was going to Cuba in a few weeks and would be taking a week off and had to prepare year end at work, but obviously none of this mattered to Dr. Head.
 His main goal was to get me well and I needed to make it mine .

 “But I’m a blogger, I have a YouTube channel, and I’m presenting at shows in just over a month, I need to prepare my presentations.
 I need to get my posts out.”
 Dr. Head was very stern, no electronics, no phone, no work, no TV, no radio, no audiobooks, I do not want you to think AT ALL the entire next week.
 All you are allowed to do is sleep!
 HOLY SHIT!

 I went online and told people that I would be absent and as the comments and words of advice flooded in, I ignored them and turned off my phone.
 I spent the next four or five days doing exactly what I was told.
 Dying of boredom.
 I generally equate myself to the energizer bunny on crack.
-I am over active I do not stop moving and generally sleep very little, spending most of my day thinking more than any human should.
+I am over active, I do not stop moving, and generally sleep very little, spending most of my day thinking more than any human should.
 But now I was being told I wasn’t allowed to think.
 Do you know how hard it is not to think, especially when you’re trying not to think?
-It’s mind-boggling but I continue to do the best I could.
-Laying down, sleeping when I wasn’t tired and resting as much as humanly possible.
+It’s mind-boggling, but I continued to do the best I could.
+Laying down, sleeping when I wasn’t tired, and resting as much as humanly possible.